designmuseum/Click-To-Call-SUGARCRM-SuiteCRM-Asetrsik-CTI-Integration/README.md

 PREREQUISITE FOR SUGARCRM CLICK TO CALL INTEGRATION
 ------------------------------------------------------

-JRE 1.7 or higher version should be installed on SugarCRM Server.
+1. JRE 1.7 or higher version should be installed on SugarCRM or SuiteCRM Server.
-Supports Asterisk ,Elastix, Free PBX or Asterisk Based Telephonic Server.
+2. Supports Asterisk ,Elastix, Free PBX or Asterisk Based Telephonic Server.
-Supports SugarCRM 6.1 to 6,7 version also SuiteCRM Support Soft phone or Sip based hard Phone.
+3. Supports SugarCRM 6.1 to 6,7 version also all version of SuiteCRM
+4. Support Soft phone or Sip based hard Phone.

 Download It From Here: https://www.techextension.com/sugarcrm-click-to-call-integration.php Support@techextension.com